I'm Using His Free Room Slot

 In everyday speech, we fall into some bad habits, using prepositions where they are not necessary.
 It would be a good idea to eliminate these words altogether, but we must be especially careful not to use them in formal, academic prose.

-• She met up with the new coach in the hallway.
+up withthe new coach in the hallway. - The book fell off

-• She wouldn't let the cat inside of the house. [or use 'in']
+ofthe window. - She wouldn't let the cat inside

-• Where did they go to?
+ofthe house. [or use 'in'] - Where did they go

-• Put the lamp in back of the couch. [use 'behind' instead]
+to? - Put the lamp in back of the couch. [use 'behind' instead]

-• Where is your college at?
+- Where is your college

 Prepositions in Parallel Form